-Refer to college IMPORTANT DATES to confirm deadlines for all registration transactions.
+Refer to college IMPORTANT DATES AND DEADLINES (http://catalog.spokane.edu/ImportantDates.aspx) to confirm deadlines for all registration transactions.

 It is the sole responsibility of the student to make his or her schedule changes.
-Adding or dropping classes or changing sections are steps a student should take only after consultation with a faculty adviser or counselor or, if applicable, Financial Aid office.
-Deadlines and processes to follow are published in My Bigfoot student portal (https://mybigfoot.spokane.edu/).
+Adding or dropping classes or changing sections are steps a student should take only after consultation with a faculty adviser or counselor or, if applicable, Financial Aid Office.